klamma/ar-for-eu-book/_chapters/chapters/3Dscanning-animation.md

 **Step 2.4:** Import 3D scan (2/2).
 In the Node graph editor, click on the new node and then in the parameters below the editor, select the 3D scanned model under “File names”.
 In the tutorial, we renamed the node “Fridolin”.
 If you skipped the 3D scanning phase, you can use [this file]({{pathToRoot}}/assets/supplementary_material/3dscanning-animation/Code_Reality_AR-Foundations_3D-scanning-example-scan.zip) that was obtained by scanning a person with the Structure sensor.

 **Step 2.5:** Match the 3D scan and the Basemesh.
 Observe the 3D scanned model that appears in the Viewport3D next to the Basemesh model.
 The two models possibly have different orientations and sizes.
-If so, in the Node graph editor, click on the LoadGeom node and in the parameters window below the graph, try to change the Scale.
+If so, in the Node graph editor, click on the *LoadGeom* node and in the parameters window below the graph, try to change the Scale.
 Use the controls in the Viewport3D to rotate, scale and if needed move the 3D scanned model so that it matches the position and the size of the Basemesh.

 **Step 2.6:** Importing texture (1/2).
 In the Node graph editor, press Tab > Image > LoadImage.

 **Step 2.7:** Importing texture (2/2).
 In the Node graph editor, click on the new node and then in the parameters below the editor, select the texture of the 3D scan under “File Name”.

 **Step 2.8:** Applying texture.
-In the Node graph editor, connect the output of the image node (imported texture) to the input of the geometry node (imported 3D scanned model).
+In the Node graph editor, connect the output of the image node (imported texture) to the input of the *Geometry* node (imported 3D scanned model).
 The 3D scanned mesh should appear textured in the Viewport3D.

-**Step 2.9:** Adding a SelectPolygons node.
+**Step 2.9:** Adding a *SelectPolygons* node.
 In the Node graph editor, press Tab > Selection > SelectPolygons.

-**Step 2.10:** Connect the output of the Basemesh to SelectPolygons
+**Step 2.10:** Connect the output of the `Basemesh` to `SelectPolygons`

-**Step 2.11:** Add a SelectPoint node.
+**Step 2.11:** Add a *SelectPoint* node.
 In the Node graph editor, press Tab > Selection > SelectPoints

-**Step 2.12:** Connect the output of the Basemesh to the input of the SelectPoints node.
+**Step 2.12:** Connect the output of the `Basemesh` to the input of the `SelectPoints` node.

-**Step 2.13:** Connect the output of the geometry node (imported 3D scanned model) to the SelectPoints node.
+**Step 2.13:** Connect the output of the `Geometry` node (imported 3D scanned model) to the `SelectPoints` node.

 The Basemesh model should be on the left, and the 3D scanned model should be on the right.